TencentARC/ArcNerf/docs/datasets.md

 Since we need to rescale the point_cloud and cam so that object(pc) is centered at (0,0,0).
 If we directly set pc.mean() as (0,0,0), noise not on object will make the center incorrect.
 We do the following:
 - Use all camera and ray from center image plane to get a closely approximate common view point, which is close to object center, adjust cam/pc by this offset.
+This is optional by setting `center_by_view_dirs=True`.
 - Norm cam and point by `scale_radius` to make them within a sphere with known range.
 - Filter point cloud by `pc_radius` and remove point outside.
 - Recenter cam and point by setting the filtered point cloud center as (0,0,0).